michaelt999/PersonInfoImport/README.md

 # Person Info Import
 A console application that takes as input a file or multiple files, each with a set of records in one of the allowed formats.
+The imported records can be displayed in predefined sorted orders.
+The application also creates service endpoints at http://localhost:8080 to access the system via Rest Api Post/Get calls.

 ## Requirements